renejerez/ubi-master-computer-engineering/14480-IOT/Teoria/readme.md

     <td></td>
     <td></td>
     <td>Session</td>
+    <td></td>
   </tr>
   <tr>
     <td>UDP</td>
     <td>TCP, UDP</td>
     <td>Transport</td>
     <td>Transport</td>
+    <td>- enables the communication between the physical layer and processing layer.
+This communication is implemented via networks namely 5G, Bluetooth, NFC, and RFID</td>
   </tr>
   <tr>
     <td>IPv6/6LoWPAN</td>
     <td>IP, ICMP</td>
     <td>Network</td>
     <td>Network</td>
+    <td>used to enable the connection, transferring, and processing of the gathered data between sensors and devices</td>
   </tr>
   <tr>
     <td>IEE 802.15.4</td>
     <td>IEE 802.11, Ethernet, Bluethooth, USB</td>
     <td>Access - Link</td>
     <td>Link</td>
+    <td></td>
   </tr>
   <tr>
     <td></td>
     <td></td>
     <td>Access - Physic</td>
     <td>Physic</td>
+    <td>also known as the perception layer, is the layer of the “things” in IoT.
+It is composed of devices or sensors capable of identifying parameters of the environment and other devices or sensors in the network</td>
   </tr>
 </table>

 # 2. Final Term